 For more information see Acute Myeloid Leukemia: Relapsed with Previous Remission Testing Algorithm

-For a list of the genes and exons targeted by this test see Targeted Genes Interrogated by Next-Generation Sequencing, Acute Myeloid Leukemia, Therapeutic, 4-Gene Panel
+For a list of genes and exons targeted by this test see Targeted Genes Interrogated by Acute Myeloid Leukemia, Therapeutic Gene Mutation Panel (FLT3, IDH1, IDH2, TP53), Next-Generation Sequencing.

 Varies

-This test focuses specifically on the gene mutations that are most utilized for therapeutic management of acute myeloid leukemias (AML) and is a subset of NGSHM / OncoHeme Next-Generation Sequencing for Myeloid Neoplasms, Varies.
-If a wider gene mutation analysis is desired or the indication is for a myeloid malignancy other than AML, order NGSHM.
+This test is a subset of the NGSHM / Myeloid Neoplasms, Comprehensive OncoHeme Next-Generation Sequencing, Varies test and focuses more specifically on the gene mutations that are most utilized for therapeutic management of acute myeloid leukemias (AML).
+If a wider gene mutation analysis is desired or the indication for testing is for a myeloid malignancy other than AML, then NGSHM should be considered.

 The following information is required: